Empress Dowager Cixi: New challenges and illness

-The Tongzhi Emperor died without a male heir, a circumstance that created an unprecedented succession crisis in the dynastic line.
+Tongzhi died without a male heir, a circumstance that created an unprecedented succession crisis in the dynastic line.
 Members of the generation above were considered unfit, as they could not, by definition, be the successor of their nephew.
-Therefore, the new emperor had to be from a generation below or the same generation as the Tongzhi Emperor.
-After considerable disagreement between the two Empresses Dowager, Zaitian, the four-year-old firstborn son of Prince Chun and Cixi's sister, was to become the new emperor.
-1875 was declared the first year of the Guangxu era; Guangxu was the new emperor's regnal name and it means "glorious succession".
-Zaitian was taken from home and for the remainder of his life would be cut completely off from his family.
-While addressing Ci'an conventionally as huang e'niang ("Empress Mother"), Zaitian was forced to address Cixi as qin baba ("Dear Father"), in order to enforce an image that she was the fatherly figure in the household.
-The Guangxu Emperor began his education when he was aged five, taught by the imperial tutor Weng Tonghe, with whom he would develop a lasting bond.
+Therefore, the new emperor had to be from a generation below or the same generation as Tongzhi.
+After considerable disagreement between the two empresses dowager, Zaitian, the four-year-old firstborn son of Prince Chun and Cixi's sister, was to become the new emperor.
+1875 was declared the first year of the Guangxu era; Guangxu means "glorious succession".
+Zaitian was taken from home and for the remainder of his life would be completely cut off from his family.
+While addressing Ci'an conventionally as huang e'niang ("Empress Mother"), the Guangxu Emperor was forced to address Cixi as qin baba ("Dear Father"), in order to enforce an image that she was the fatherly figure in the household.
+Guangxu began his education when he was aged five, taught by the imperial tutor Weng Tonghe, with whom he would develop a lasting bond.

-Shortly after the accession of the Guangxu Emperor, Cixi fell severely ill.
+Shortly after Guangxu's accession, Cixi fell severely ill.
 This rendered her largely inaccessible to her young nephew and had the result of leaving Ci'an to attend to most of the affairs of state.

 The sudden death of Ci'an in April 1881 brought Cixi a new challenge.
 Ci'an had taken little interest in running state affairs, but was the decision-maker in most family affairs.
-As the consort of the Xianfeng Emperor, she took seniority over Cixi, despite being two years her junior.
+As the empress of the Xianfeng Emperor, she took seniority over Cixi, despite being two years her junior.
 Some believe that rumours began circulating at court to the effect that Cixi had poisoned Ci'an, perhaps as a result of a possible conflict between Cixi and Ci'an over the execution of the eunuch An Dehai in 1869 or a possible will from the late Xianfeng Emperor that was issued exclusively to Ci'an.
-Because of a lack of evidence, however, historians are reluctant to believe that Ci'an was poisoned by Cixi, but instead choose to believe that the cause of death was a sudden stroke, as validated by traditional Chinese medicine.
+Because of a lack of evidence, however, historians are reluctant to believe that Cixi poisoned Ci'an, but instead choose to believe that the cause of death was a sudden stroke, as validated by traditional Chinese medicine.